If you want to get a good deal at a foreclosure auction, know what you’re buying and how you’ll be expected to pay for it.

 Solution: Focus your efforts on two or three homes in desirable locations.
 To find out about any liens, pay a real estate attorney to run a title search on each property and issue a commitment to insure the title after purchase.
 Ask how the policy treats liens filed between the time of the search and the time you close.

 A less-expensive option: Hire an independent title search professional called an abstracter or an online company.
-Both search options should be under $200, title insurance costs vary by state.
+Title insurance costs vary by state.

-6. Challenge: You’re in love with a house that you’re aware is headed to foreclosure, but you’re afraid to bid on it at the foreclosure auction because you know nothing about the process.
+Challenge: You’re in love with a house that you’re aware is headed to foreclosure.
+But you’re afraid to bid on it at the foreclosure auction because you know nothing about the process.

 Solution #1: Contact the owners and offer to purchase the home as a short sale.
 That’s where the bank agrees to let the owners sell for less than what they owe on the mortgage.